 “Antarctica seems to be the logical place to pledge for me; the place where climate change is so ‘in your face’.

 “I’ve yearned to go there - to experience the wildness, the raw and awesome beauty.”

-She works in science communications and collaboration for Victoria’s Department of Environment, Land, Water and Planning at the Arthur Rylah Institute for Environmental Research in Heidelberg.
-But she calls Alexandra – or Alex – in Victoria’s north east home.
+Fern works in science communications at the Arthur Rylah Institute for Environmental Research in Heidelberg, although she calls Alexandra – or Alex – in Victoria’s north east home.